-GoDaddy recently revealed through a report filed with the Securities and Exchange Commission (SEC) that an unknown attacker had gained unauthorised access to one of their systems.
-This system is used to provision the company’s Managed WordPress sites, meaning the hack could impact up to 1.2 million of their WordPress customers!
-Keep in mind that this figure could be higher as it does not include the total number of customers of the websites affected by this breach, and some GoDaddy customers have multiple Managed WordPress sites in their accounts.
+GoDaddy recently revealed through a report filed with the Securities and Exchange Commission (SEC) that an unknown attacker had unauthorised access to one of their systems.
+This system’s use is to provision the company’s Managed WordPress sites.
+This means the hack could impact up to 1.2 million of their WordPress customers!
+Keep in mind that this figure for the GoDaddy breach could be higher.
+Also, the numbers do not include the total number of customers of the websites in danger of this breach.
+Some GoDaddy customers have multiple Managed WordPress sites in their accounts.

-- We never store passwords in plain text form, even on WordPress sites all databases and passwords are encrypted using unique keys.
-Meaning every site we host is isolated from every other site
+- We never store passwords in plain text form, even on WordPress sites we encrypt all databases and passwords using unique keys.
+Meaning every site we host is in isolation

-- Our servers and Client Hosting Containers all use separate encrypted credentials
+- Our servers and Client Hosting Containers all use separate credentials

-- Our security approach is to deny all access by default, meaning that even if credentials were stolen, they cannot access anything until we grant the ability to login.
+- Our security approach is to deny all access by default, meaning that even if someone steals credentials, they cannot access anything until we grant the ability to login.
 This includes common protocols like sFTP, SSH etc.

 - We do not allow unsecured connections via HTTP or sFTP – this is not negotiable